Work with reports

 - For context-sensitive help to explain the options you see on the Genesys CX Insights GUI, click the ? next to the editor for which you want more information.

 - For advanced users seeking detailed information, click the menu next to your user name, and click Help to access the latest online MicroStrategy documentation.
 Alternatively, go to the MicroStrategy Community Search Page and enter your search terms there.

-- See a complete list of available reports.
+- View a complete list of available reports.

 - Learn how to generate historical reports.

-- View more information about the objects (metrics and attributes) used in reports, and about other objects that you can use to customize reports: Genesys CX Insights Projects Reference Guide
+To view more detailed information about the metrics and attributes used in the reports, and about other metrics and attributes that you can use to customize reports, see the Genesys CX Insights Multicloud Projects Reference Guide.